scrapy/scrapy/docs/topics/logging.rst

     not required but it's recommended.

     This function does:
-      - Route warnings and Twisted logging through Python standard logging
+      - Route warnings and twisted logging through Python standard logging
-      - Set a filter on Scrapy logger for formatting Twisted failures
-      - Assign DEBUG and ERROR levels to Scrapy and Twisted loggers respectively
+      - Assign DEBUG and ERROR level to Scrapy and Twisted loggers respectively
+      - Route stdout to log if LOG_STDOUT setting is True

+    When ``install_root_handler`` is True (default), this function also
+      - Sets FailureFormatter filter on Scrapy logger
-    If `settings` is not ``None``, it will also create a root handler based on the settings listed in :ref:`topics-logging-settings`.
+      - Creates a root handler based on the settings listed in :ref:`topics-logging-settings`.

-    If you plan on configuring the handlers yourself is still recommended you call this function, keeping `settings` as ``None``.
+    If you plan on configuring the handlers yourself is still recommended you call this function, passing `install_root_handler=False`.
 Bear in mind there won't be any log output set by default in that case.

     To get you started on manually configuring logging's output, you can use